Amarabright/Group-5-IT-class-Sentiment-Analysis/README.md

 Finally, Thank you for spending time reading this.
 It means a lot to me.

-Take care of yourself, Till my next article.
+Take care of yourself, Till my next project.

-Cheers!

-Author: I am a Data Analyst and Data Story-Teller, I am open to collaborating with you on data-related projects, gigs, events and hackathons.
-Feel free to connect with me on Linkedin and Twitter.